Predictable Forward Performance Processes: The Binomial Case: Construction of the predictable forward performance process

 \section{Construction of the predictable forward performance process}

 We are now ready to present the general algorithm for the construction of forward performance processes as well as the associated optimal investment strategies and their wealth processes.
-We stress that one of the main strengths of our approach is that for every trading period, say $\left( t_{n},t_{n+1}\right] ,$ we do not update the model parameters $\left( p_{n+1},R_{n+1}^{u},R_{n+1}^{d}\right) $ for this period until $t_{n}.$ Thus we take full advantage of the incoming information up to time $t_{n}.$
+We stress that one of the main strengths of our approach is that for every given trading period, say $[t_{n},t_{n+1}] ,$ we do not have to update the model parameters $\left( u_{n+1},d_{n+1},p_{n+1}\right) $ for this period until time $t_{n}$ arrives.
+Thus, we take full advantage of the incoming information up to time $t_{n}.$ This is in contrast with the classical setting where, as we mentioned earlier, these parameters have to be pre-specified at initial time.

-The algorithm is based on repeatedly applying the following result on the single-period inverse investment problem \eqref{eq:Merton}. \begin{theorem} For the inverse investment problem \eqref{eq:Merton}, assume that the initial inverse marginal $I_{0}=(U_{0}^{\prime })^{-1}$ satisfies condition (i) (resp. condition (ii)) in Theorem 8, and define $ I_{1}$ by \eqref{eq:fnEq_ParSol1} (resp. \eqref{eq:fnEq_ParSol2}).
+The algorithm is based on repeatedly applying, conditionally on the new ``real-time'' information, the following result on the single-period inverse investment problem \eqref{eq:Merton}. \begin{theorem} For the inverse investment problem \eqref{eq:Merton}, assume that the initial inverse marginal $I_{0}=(U_{0}^{\prime })^{-1}$ satisfies condition (i) (resp. condition (ii)) in Theorem 8, and define $ I_{1}$ by \eqref{eq:fnEq_ParSol1} (resp. \eqref{eq:fnEq_ParSol2}).
 Then, the unique solution to \eqref{eq:Merton} is given by